Branch Creek, Queensland: Education

 There are no schools in Branch Creek.
 The nearest government primary schools are Binjour Plateau State School in neighbouring Binjour to the south and Eidsvold State School in Eidsvold to the west.
-The nearest government secondary schools are Eidsvold State School (to Year 12) in Eidsvold to the west, Mundubbera State School (to Year 10) in Mundubbera to the south, and Burnett State College (to Year 12) in Gayndah to the south-east.
+The nearest government secondary schools are Eidsvold State School (to Year 12) in Eidsvold to the west, Mundubbera State College (to Year 10) in Mundubbera to the south, and Burnett State College (to Year 12) in Gayndah to the south-east.